Fishes

 Mammals

-The collection consists of stuffed animals, their skulls, bones and antlers.
-Some specimens have great historical value, for example wisent (Bison bonasus), which was hunted by K. Brunner in 1820 with a permission by the Emperor of Russia Aleksander II.
-The bone and antler collection was supplemented by A. Mačionis, E. Bukelskis and other scientists.
-The great collection of 100 mammals represent the art of taxidermy by K. Bybartas and was donated by G.Vaitiekūnas in 2017.
+The collection consists of stuffed animals, their skulls, bones, and antlers.
+Some specimens have significant historical value, for example, wisent (Bison bonasus), which was hunted by K. Brunner in 1820 with the Emperor of Russia, Aleksander II's permission.
+The bone and antler collection was supplemented by A. Mačionis, E. Bukelskis, and other scientists.
+The excellent collection of 100 mammals, representing the art of taxidermy by K. Bybartas, was donated by G. Vaitiekūnas in 2017.

 Birds